gorillasoftware/gorillasoftware/source/blog/2013-09-19-ruby-markdown-libraries.markdown

 I was confronted by the technology decision lately of chosing a ruby markdown library for a Rails project.
 The following overview was mostly of personal interest, but may be helpful for other people too.
-For errata or missing libraries please contact me via the comments form.
+READMORE For errata or missing libraries please contact me via the comments form.

 These were my requisites